-Keep the lines of communication open with your colleagues and managers and be sure to keep up frequent touch points so others know you’re available.
+Keep the lines of communication open with your colleagues and managers and be sure to keep up frequent touchpoints so others know you’re available.
 Use whatever methods work best for you.
 Try to include at least some phone and video meetings each day.
 Talking with another human is good for you.
 You might be working completely alone, making communication especially critical to reduce the feelings of isolation and also ensure that your team is on the same page.
 Communication often lets others know you’re working and accessible even if you’re not in their presence, and is beneficial for yourself and for team performance.

 Whether for internal or external meetings, make sure your video is always on.
-This increases engagement among team members, customers, partners and prospects.
+This increases engagement among team members, customers, partners, and prospects.
 This also means, you need to dress your part, clean casual is fine.
 For these video meetings, ensure that there are no distractions and that you are the focal point.
 Try to have your back against a wall and avoid having an open room in the background.
-Clients, coworkers or even prospects may be distracted by activity going on behind you rather than what is being said.
+Clients, coworkers, or even prospects may be distracted by the activity going on behind you rather than what is being said.

 The expression goes, "If you want something done, give it to a busy person."

 I’d say this isn’t far off from the bizarre true rule of productivity which is that the busier you are, the more you'll actually do.
 Similar to Newton's law of inertia: If you're in motion, you'll stay in motion.
 If you're at rest, you'll stay at rest.
-Busy people are in motion throughout the day and have the momentum to complete anything that gets put on their desk.
+Busy people are in motion throughout the day and have the momentum to complete anything that gets put on their desks.

 In the beginning, you may find it difficult to reach that level of office business -- your motivation or attention can swing easily which is what leads me to my next point.